 Keep ‘em soft

-Nipples can get chaffed and ouchy from exercise, an over zealous boyfriend or sunbathing topless (if you’re brave).
-Always use a high SPF if you’re getting your boobs out on holiday and make moisturizing your nipples part of your skincare routine.
+Nipples can get chaffed and ouchy from exercise, an overzealous boyfriend or sunbathing topless (if you’re brave).
+Always use a high SPF if you’re getting your boobs out on holiday and make moisturising your nipples part of your skincare routine.
 Coconut oil on dry nips works a treat.

-If your nipples are feeling itchy, sore, leaking fluid or are crusty and scabbing, pop along to you GP to get them looked at.
-These signs can sometimes indicate a more serious issue so get into good habits by checking your nips regularly for changes.
+If your nipples are feeling itchy, sore, leaking fluid or are crusty and scabbing, pop along to your GP to get them looked at.
+These signs can sometimes indicate a more serious issue, so get into good habits by checking your nips regularly for changes.